The Getaway (video game): Development

 The hype surrounding the project began in earnest just before E3 2000, when a series of screenshots were published online.
-They revealed an amazing level of detail, clearly showing the very identifiable streets near Team Soho's studio.
+They revealed a level of detail, showing the identifiable streets near Team Soho's studio.
 Though it has been argued that these shots were actually mock-up pre-renders, it is possible they were taken from actual code that received further detailed vehicle and character models, higher resolution textures and also anti-aliased the final output.

-Although the prototype game was constantly shown behind closed doors, the public was not privy to its results for at least another year.
-It was only finally made playable at E3 2002.
+Although the prototype game was shown behind closed doors, the public was not privy to its results for at least another year.
+It was made playable at E3 2002.
 By then, the project had ballooned, exceeding its development budget many times over.
 Sony Computer Entertainment Europe had a range of other titles in development; however, the decision was taken by Phil Harrison to can many of them, perhaps to allow yet more funds to be poured into The Getaway.
 As a result of this, the axe was to fall on two of its studios, Sony Computer Entertainment Europe Manchester and Sony Computer Entertainment Europe Leeds.

 When the game was launched in December 2002 it was a huge seller across Europe, especially in the United Kingdom.
 Worldwide and particularly in the United States, the game received mixed reviews and sales.
 The fact that it was released around the same time as the hugely-popular Grand Theft Auto: Vice City (to which the game was often compared) also hurt sales, despite a large marketing campaign in the United States.

+The game had a marketing budget of $10.3 million.

 Soundtrack

 The game's soundtrack is complemented by a title song and cutscene soundtrack, performed by the London Philharmonic Orchestra.
-The game's soundtrack was chiefly composed by Andrew Hale, while portions of the soundtrack were written by Shawn Lee, who would later compose music for another sandbox-style game, Bully.
+The game's soundtrack was chiefly composed by Andrew Hale, while portions of the soundtrack were written by Shawn Lee.

-Controversy
+Censorship

 One alteration that Team Soho had to make was the removal of a vehicle and phone box logos which appeared in the initial release of the game.
 During one of Hammond's missions, a British Telecommunications (BT) van is used in a mission in which Hammond must kill the driver and take the van to assassinate a corrupt police officer.
 BT complained that it "did not want [its] name and livery associated with the violent scenes" in the game, and was worried that it "might incite attacks on [its] engineers".
 Although the initial release of the game was not recalled, subsequent production was amended to remove the offending details.